 Further financial difficulties of the Servicer may be exacerbated by higher delinquencies and defaults that reduce the value of its mortgage loan portfolio, requiring the sale of such portfolio at a greater discount to par.
 In addition, the costs of servicing an increasingly delinquent mortgage loan portfolio may rise without a corresponding increase in servicing compensation.
 The Servicer may also be the subject of governmental investigations and litigation, which could have the potential to impact the financial condition of the Servicer.
 In addition, any regulatory oversight, proposed legislation and/or governmental intervention may have an adverse impact on the Servicer.
-See "- Potential Developments Affecting Select Portfolio Servicing, Inc." These factors, among others, may have the overall effect of increasing costs and expenses of the Servicer while at the same time decreasing servicing cash flow, which may, in turn, have a negative impact on the ability of the Servicer to perform its obligations with respect to the Mortgage Loans, which could affect the amount and timing of collections on the Mortgage Loans and the rate and timing of the occurrence of losses with respect thereto.
+See "- Potential Developments Affecting the Servicers" These factors, among others, may have the overall effect of increasing costs and expenses of the Servicer while at the same time decreasing servicing cash flow, which may, in turn, have a negative impact on the ability of the Servicer to perform its obligations with respect to the Mortgage Loans, which could affect the amount and timing of collections on the Mortgage Loans and the rate and timing of the occurrence of losses with respect thereto.

 Investors should also note that the economic dislocation caused by COVID-19 is also expected to adversely impact mortgage loan servicers, including the Servicer, and such impact could be severe.
-As a result of the potential increase in delinquencies by mortgage loan borrowers due to job losses resulting from COVID-19 and the possibility for entering into a significant number of temporary forbearance plans with mortgage loan borrowers as described above, it is possible that mortgage loan servicers, including the Servicer, will not have the available liquidity to make advances as required pursuant to the terms of the Pooling and Servicing Agreement.
-As further described below, the mortgage loan servicing industry is seeking additional guidance and potential relief from regulators regarding its ability to make delinquency advances (only certain Servicing Advances as described in this Offering Circular are required to be made on the Mortgage Pool) in light of the COVID-19 pandemic, but no assurance can be made that any such relief will be granted or be sufficient to assist the Servicer.
-On April 4, 2020, a coalition of mortgage and finance industry leaders requested that federal regulators take action to assist the performance of the mortgage finance market in light of significant numbers of borrowers requesting temporary forbearance on their mortgage loans.
+As a result of the increase in delinquencies by mortgage loan borrowers due to job losses resulting from COVID-19 and the possibility for entering into a significant number of Temporary Forbearance Plans with mortgage loan borrowers as described above, it is possible that mortgage loan servicers, including the Servicer, will not have the available liquidity to make advances as required pursuant to the terms of the Pooling and Servicing Agreement.
+Only certain Servicing Advances as described in this Offering Circular are required to be made on the Mortgage Pool.
+The Servicer may reimburse itself for Servicing Advances, as set forth in the Pooling and Servicing Agreement.
 As the CARES Act mandates that all borrowers with government-backed mortgages (including the Mortgage Loans and other mortgages securitized by Freddie Mac) be allowed to delay at least 180 days of monthly payments (followed by another period of 180 days if the borrower requests it) and mortgage loan servicers are expected to advance such unpaid amounts in certain transactions, servicers have come upon increased financial pressure as mortgage delinquencies rates are expected to continue to increase (while no such principal or interest advances will be made on the Mortgage Loans, if the Servicer is required to make such advances on other mortgage loans that it services, such advances may adversely impact the financial position of the Servicer).

-Any reasonable servicing transfer costs of the successor servicer incurred in connection with the transfer of servicing from the predecessor Servicer will be paid by the predecessor Servicer.
+Any reasonable servicing transfer costs of a successor servicer incurred in connection with the transfer of servicing from the predecessor Servicer will be paid by the predecessor Servicer.
 In the event that the predecessor Servicer fails to reimburse the successor servicer for such costs within a reasonable period of time, the successor servicer will be entitled to reimbursement from the assets of the Trust as described under "The Pooling and Servicing Agreement - Successor Servicer".

-The Servicer's Discretion Over the Servicing of the Mortgage Loans May Impact the Amount and Timing of Funds Available to Make Distributions on the Certificates
+The Servicers' Discretion Over the Servicing of the Mortgage Loans May Impact the Amount and Timing of Funds Available to Make Distributions on the Certificates